SIDNEY – A Tribute: part 5*

 While the fact I was a cute baby and toddler (well, it’s true) was undoubtedly helpful, the main advantage for an aspiring commercial photographer based in the highly competitive world of 1960’s London advertising, was the fact my services came for free!
 The pictures here offer a record of what was in effect, my first career, and looking back at some of them now raises a whole gamut of emotions for reasons explained in the captions…

 The man in this photo is my actual biological father, seen here together with your’s truly, my older brother and my mother.
 This was a government sponsored ad for the London Rubber Company (now known as Durex), as part of their 1960 “family planning” drive.
 Thus, the four of us represented the ideal British family, which was exquisitely ironic, given that my father’s take on family planning was of a very different order to that of Her Majesty’s Government.
 Within days of this shot being taken he had upped and left, and I was never to set eyes on him again.
 Even more paradoxical is that this is the only photo I have of him with me.
 The fact he’s actually holding my hand makes this an object of peculiar fascination.
-It’s also interesting to note in this context that my father was an advertising man, and years later, when we watched Mad Men, my mother would point out the uncanny similarities between her ex-husband and the Ted Draper character…
+It’s also interesting to note in this context that my father was an advertising man, and years later, when we watched Mad Men, my mother would point out the uncanny similarities between her ex-husband and the Don Draper character…

 These are from an ad for Johnson’s Baby Powder.
 They date from shortly after the Family Planning shot.
 The hands and head are those of my much-missed, late mother, and for me there is a powerful poignancy in these images, well beyond any commercial “message”…